safely-project/anchor/docs/src/tutorials/tutorial-0.md

 <<< @/../examples/tutorial/basic-0/programs/basic-0/src/lib.rs

-* `#[program]` First, notice that a program is defined with the `#[program]` attribute, where each inner method defines an RPC request handler, or, in Solana parlance, an "instruction" handler.
+* `#[program]` First, notice that a program is defined with the `#[program]` attribute, where each inner method defines an RPC request handler, or, in Safecoin parlance, an "instruction" handler.
 These handlers are the entrypoints to your program that clients may invoke, as we will see soon.